lemonberrylabs/evals-arena/README.md

 - Inspired by the need for better tools to compare LLM performance
 - Thanks to all the LLM providers for their amazing models
-- Built with ❤️ by the open-source community
+- Built with ❤️ by lemonberry labs for the open-source community